This chapter of the user guide discusses the Rose utilities for controlling and monitoring Rose/cylc suites.

 Once configured (or you have started an ad-hoc

-server), typing rose suite-log
+server), typing rose suite-log in a suite

 directory will launch Rose Bush on your web